ironsmile/euterpe-rhythmbox/README.md

 ## Configuration

 There is no need for any configuration.
 It is all done via the plugin's UI on first activation.
-One will have to enter their HTTPMS address and optionally authentication if the server is protected.
+One will have to enter their Euterpe address and optionally authentication if the server is protected.
 That's it!

 ## Usage

-After activating the plugin you will see a "HTTPMS" tab in the "Shared" group.
+After activating the plugin you will see a "Euterpe" tab in the "Shared" group.
 In it you can use the "Search" menu to find your music.

 [![Plugin Screenshot](images/screenshot.png)](images/screenshot.png)